-For details of the local fruit farmers, see the relevant part of the Local Food Directory.
+For details of our local fruit farmers, see the relevant part of the Local Food Directory.

 Ok, since you’re reading this, I’m going to assume that a) you’re not completely self-sufficient re veggies and b) you’re interested in buying local.

 If so, it may not actually be that easy for you to meet all of your veggie needs from local producers.
 Here is a simple example: there appear to be no local producers of broad beans, rockmelons or sweet potatoes, even though these veggies can all be easily grown in Melbourne.

 A final point by way of introduction: veggies are mostly annuals so a farmer may change what veggies they are growing from year to year.
 Any lists, such as those included in this article, are therefore indicative only.